rameshvarun/showdownbot/README.md

 ![Screenshot](./screenshot.png)

-Percymon is a Pokemon battling AI that runs on the Pokemon Showdown server.
+Percymon is a Pokemon battling AI that plays matches on Pokemon Showdown.
 Percymon is built using Node.js.

 ## Setting up the repository